eikek/publet/doc/src/main/resources/org/eknet/publet/doc/pages/intro.md

 template engine that supports those three major wiki markup languages.
 Publet is handing wiki pages to [Scalate](http://scalate.fusesource.org/) which produces the HTML output that is finally displayed.

-Many wiki applications allow to extend the markup by using macros.
-That is quite handy for adding simple dynamic content.
-Still, when a more complex page is desired, the wiki syntax with many macros feels cumbersome.
-The macros are often hard to read and are most often specific to the current application.
-In those situations it's better to turn this inside out: don't use wiki markup with macros, but use a template language and insert wiki markup in the appropriate places.
-Now, that's exactly what [Scalate](http://scalate.fusesource.org/) offers.

 As said, [Scalate](http://scalate.fusesource.org/) is a template engine, thus you can write templates: SSP (similiar to JSP), Jade, Mustache and more.
 All